-What I bought: major NECA haul!
+What I got: major NECA haul!
 Preacher Jesse and Cassidy, Valerian and Laureline, and the Ultimate T-1000.

 The first "new" TRU I went to, this one was across the street from the unexpected mall.
 Despite the fact that it's the same "glass front" style as the previous one, you can tell it's not the same place because the doors are in a different place.